fadymedhat/MCLNN-theano/README.md

 A neural network model designed for multi-channel temporal signals.
 The Masked Conditional Neural Networks (MCLNN) is inspired by spectrograms and the use of filterbanks in signal analysis.
 It has been evaluated on sound.
 However, the model is general enough to be used for any multi-channel temporal signal.
-This work also introduces the Conditional Neural Networks (CLNN) inspired by the Conditional Restricted Boltzamann Machine (CRBM).
+This work also introduces the Conditional Neural Networks (CLNN) inspired by the Conditional Restricted Boltzamann Machine (CRBM) [1].
 The CLNN is the main structure for the MCLNN operation.

 The MCLNN allows inferring the middle frame of a window of frames, in a temporal signal, conditioned on n preceeding and n succeeding frames.
 The mask enforces a systematic sparsness that follows a filterbank-like pattern and it automates the mixing-and-matching